 Are you fostering performance excellence and providing career development opportunities?

 As an employer or leader, you can take steps to create a climate that promotes performance excellence and fosters learning.
-An organization’s ability to learn is one of the key drivers of success in the 21st century world of work as we must constantly adapt to the fast pace of change.
+An organization’s ability to learn is one of the key drivers of success in the 21st century world of work, as it must constantly adapt to the fast pace of change.
 Developing your employees will not only help create a learning culture, it will also help to retain your talent.

 The ability to learn continuously has been identified as one of the key competencies of the 21st century workplace in today’s knowledge economy.
 To help your business and employees succeed, you should strive to create a culture of learning.
-See Consider a Learning Culture under Build Your Desired Culture for details on the key ingredients of this culture.
+See Consider a Learning Culture under Build Your Desired Corporate Culture for details on the key ingredients of this culture.

 To foster this culture, you should ensure that you are focusing on the following activities: